Margaret Zane Witcher Cherdron, Presidential Elector and National Woman's Party Leader

 Margaret continued her work back in Utah by joining the newly formed Congressional Union for Women’s Suffrage.
 She served as the Utah chairwoman of the organization and was instrumental in lobbying Utah senators and representatives to introduce the Susan B. Anthony Amendment for equal suffrage in the 64th session of the U.S. Congress in 1915.
 (They did so but the Amendment didn’t pass.)

 In December 1915, Margaret presided over a session of the first convention of the Congressional Union in Washington D.C.
 The following year, she spoke at another national convention held in Chicago.
 Margaret welcomed national suffrage leaders like Alice Paul and Sarah Field to Salt Lake, and led local suffrage parades as well as petition signings.
-The activism of women like Margaret helped propel the suffrage movement forward on local and national levels, ultimately resulting in the passage and ratification of the 19th amendment in 1920.
+The activism of women like Margaret helped propel the suffrage movement forward locally and nationally, ultimately resulting in the passage and ratification of the 19th amendment in 1920.

 Margaret remained civically engaged throughout her life.
 She was a member of and held leadership positions in the Utah chapter of the League of Women Voters.
 She also continued active membership for decades in the Salt Lake Business and Professional Women’s Club, an organization she had founded in 1913.
 Margaret passed away in Salt Lake in 1955 and is buried in Springfield, Illinois.